 This category includes everything from sporting equipment to camping gear.
 If you have kids then you probably have your share of sporting equipment.
 Kids grow out of things so fast and busy parents just toss them in the garage or basement to deal with later.
 These are all items that need to go.

 Now, you may look at that old baseball bat and remember teaching your son to hit for his first softball game, but just think of the memories that could be made by another child that doesn’t have any sporting equipment.
 Sometimes, when you are trying to figure out how to decide what to get rid of when moving, it is easier to focus on the good that can come from letting go.
-Your generosity is giving someone else the opportunity to participate in a sport they might not be able to otherwise.
+Your generosity is allowing someone else to participate in a sport they might not be able to otherwise.

 Sports Gift is a great online outlet to use for donating these items.
 You can also sell them to Play it Again Sports or any sporting store in your area that has a buyback program.
-UsedSports.com and SwapMeSports.com are a couple online options to check out.
+UsedSports.com and SwapMeSports.com are a couple of online options to check out.

 As for camping gear, if there is a chance you will use it again these are things you may want to hold onto.
 That being said, if you have several extra tents and you have accumulated dozens of flashlights it is time to downsize a little.

-Will You Really Play That Game Again?
+Will You Play That Game Again?

 If you have a huge collection of board games or if you haven’t gotten rid of one toy since your 10-year-old was born, you can probably do a lot of purging in this department.